Why Some Papers Are Rejected After Minor Revisions

 • Ensure consistency after changes

-• Maintain professional, respectful tone
+• Maintain a professional and respectful tone

 Final Guidance

-Rejection after minor revision occurs when:
+Rejection after minor revision may occur when:

-• Confidence is not fully restored
+• Reviewer confidence is not fully restored

-• Revisions are superficial
+• Revisions remain superficial

 • New weaknesses emerge

-• Competitive context shifts
+• Competitive context changes

 • Editorial risk remains unresolved

-Minor revision signals opportunity — not certainty.
+Minor revision signals opportunity, not certainty.

 At the final stage, small weaknesses can carry disproportionate weight.